langchain-ai/langgraph/docs/docs/cloud/quick_start.md

 ### Deploy from GitHub with LangGraph Cloud

-Once you have created your github repository with a Python file containing your compiled graph as well as a `langgraph.json` file contianing the configuration for hosting your graph, you can head over to LangSmith and click on the 🚀 icon on the left navbar to create a new deployment.
+Once you have created your github repository with a Python file containing your compiled graph as well as a `langgraph.json` file containing the configuration for hosting your graph, you can head over to LangSmith and click on the 🚀 icon on the left navbar to create a new deployment.
 Click the `+ New Deployment` button.

 ***If you have not deployed to LangGraph Cloud before:*** there will be a button that shows up saying Import from GitHub.
 You’ll need to follow that flow to connect LangGraph Cloud to GitHub.